 Chamarel Falls can be seen from either the lower or upper viewing deck.
 It boasts an incredible 83-meter tall waterfall that is surrounded by lush, green vegetation.
 This is a wonderful attraction to see prior to visiting “La Terre de Sept Couleurs”.

 It is the main tourist attraction in Chamarel, created by basaltic lava formed into clay sand dunes, that have separated into a pallet of seven colors.

 People believed that the dune colors were cast by shadows, however, this is untrue.
 In fact, the colors are real and it is the shadow that is the illusion.

 Casela was by far one of the best attractions in Mauritius and it is suggested that everyone puts this on the top of their list of things to do in Mauritius!
 With a substantial amount of different activities, we would suggest dedicating an entire day to enjoy the activities of the park, which are great for families, couples or a group of friends.

 Children can enjoy the petting farm, where they can feed and play amongst the animals.
 There are also horse and camel rides as well as various guided interactions with the parks wild cats.

-For a more adrenaline filled activity, Casela holds the record for the longest zip line in the Indian Ocean and offers multiple zip-lining courses and packages that include a bridge crossing and a canyon jump.
+For a more adrenaline-filled activity, Casela holds the record for the longest zip line in the Indian Ocean and offers multiple zip-lining courses and packages that include a bridge crossing and a canyon jump.

 It is common knowledge that the human species was never meant to fly.
 However, we have persisted to create ways in which we can.
-Here are a few things to do in Mauritius that fulfil that childhood dream to one day take to the skies.
+Here are a few things to do in Mauritius that fulfill that childhood dream to one day take to the skies.

 Enjoy a breathtaking, birds-eye view of the Mauritius beaches and inland wonders towed behind a speedboat.
 Parasailing is the ultimate excursion for the basic adrenaline junkie, it is not as extreme or terrifying as it seems, although reaching those heights is quite something.